chadrt21/mtg-optimization/README.md

 ## Architecture (in progess)
 ### Frontend
+User selection:
-Provide selection between preset deck themes or for user to imput select cards to base deck around.
+ * Preset deck colors/themes (mono red, Izzet, Angels, etc.) or select cards to base deck around
+ * Game Legality (Modern, Historic, Commander, etc.)

-After processing/optimizing possible deck configurations display deck layout and deck performace metrics (card type distribution, win probability, mana distribution, etc.).
+After processing/optimizing possible deck configurations display most optimial deck layout and deck performace metrics (card type distribution, win probability, mana distribution, etc.).
-Export functionality (text or pdf) for if the user wants to store results.
+Have export functionality (text or pdf) for if the user wants to store results.
 ### Backend
 #### Getting Data
 https://docs.magicthegathering.io/

 There are currently ~22,151 non-land MTG cards (Sep 2021).
-If API call does max 100 cards at a time then it will take ~222 API calls to get all non-land cards (there is a API limit of 5000 requests per hour). *What are the space requirements for all MTG cards?*
+If API call does max 100 cards at a time then it will take ~222 API calls to get all non-land cards (there is a API limit of 5000 requests per hour). *What are the space requirements for all MTG cards (in JSON like format)?*

 #### Processing/Optimizing
 Research Papers: